HadrienG2/hwlocality/README.md

 The main exceptions to this rule are notions that are not needed in Rust due to ergonomics improvements permitted by the Rust type system.
 For example...

-- C-style manual destructors are replaced by Drop impls
+- C-style manual destructors are replaced by `Drop` impls
-- Type argument clarification flags like `HWLOC_MEMBIND_BYNODESET` are replaced by generics that do the right thing.
+- Type argument clarification flags like `HWLOC_MEMBIND_BYNODESET` are replaced by generics that do the right thing automatically.

 ## License